SystemsApproach/security/infra.rst

 customers.
 The more relationships that are placed in the RPKI, the more power a BGP speaker gains to detect paths that are invalid.

+ASPA adds further security to the routing system beyond that offered by ROV, because it catches attacks where an AS announces routes where the origin AS is correct (i.e., covered by a valid ROA) but the path is not legitimate.
+Such attacks are known as forged-origin prefix hijacks.

-Notably, ASPA catches some routing problems (such as accidental leakage of routes) that are not caught by BGPsec.
+Furthermore, ASPA catches some routing problems (such as accidental leakage of routes) that are not caught by BGPsec.
 This is because BGPsec shows that ASes are connected to each other but does not capture the customer-provider relationships.

-Interestingly, ASPA starts to provide some benefit to those using it as soon as there are two ASes taking part.
-In other words, it has quite good incremental deployment properties, another advantage over BGPsec.
+ASPA also provides benefits even if it is only partially deployed on a path, as the above example illustrates.
+In other words, it is amenable to incremental deployment.

 .. _reading_aspa:
 .. admonition::  Further Reading